 2. Keep an eye on your Varro and manage your hive accordingly

 4. Don't let your bees starve.
 If your hive has less than 20 pounds of honey, feed sugar syrup.
+If it is very cold you may want to feed a fondant as they will not be able to reach the syrup.
 Bees can starve easily during this month because of the drastic weather fluctuations.
-During the warm spells they will consume large amounts of stores to produce food.
+During the warm spells they will consume large amounts of stored honey to produce brood.
 If they do not have enough stores when the cold spells come, they can starve.

 6. As the weather warms up, empty frames of comb that were formally full of food can be rotated in between the frames of brood.
 This forces the queen to lay in the comb, expanding the brood nest.
 Be careful!
 Do not rotate too many frames into the brood circle as it could cause the brood to chill.
 In cold weather bees cannot even move one frame over to retrieve the life saving honey.